MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ### Power

-​	The board is use a +5V supply from USB.
-The Figure shows the USB can use to provide power.
+​	The board uses a +5V supply from USB.
+The Figure shows the USB can be used to provide power.